 Children who are raised on a farm have a significantly reduced risk of asthma, eczema, and hay fever.
 Children in day care, those with older siblings, those with pets, and those who get plenty of colds are also less likely to develop nasal allergies.

-Recent research has shown a link between fungus exposure and development of allergic rhinitis.
+Research has shown a link between fungus exposure and development of allergic rhinitis.
 Children with family histories of asthma or allergies who were exposed to high levels of fungus, water damage, mold, or mildew were predisposed to develop allergic rhinitis (Environ Health Perspect.
 2005 Oct;113(10):1405-9).

 Parents are often told that their children are too young to have allergies.
 While allergies do become more common from ages 2 to 7, they certainly can be present earlier.